badsectorlabs/ludus/docs/docs/quick-start/install-ludus.md

 ![A screenshot of the Debain 12 install page with SSH Server and standard system utilities checked](/img/intro/debain-12-install.png)

-To install ludus, copy the ludus-server binary (get it [here](https://gitlab.com/badsectorlabs/ludus/-/releases)) to the machine and run it as root.
-It will copy all files into /opt/ludus and print the configuration values used during install.
+To install ludus, use the installer script on a Debian 12 machine as shown below.
+It will extract files into /opt/ludus and walk through the configuration values during install.

 :::tip[Don't trust the binaries?]